OR WAIT null SECS

 The human connection is imperative in establishing and maintaining positive relationships between the brand, the patient and the provider.
 There’s an additional level of complexity to staffing hub services teams because the skills needed to succeed go far beyond what’s traditionally sought in call center or phone support roles.
 These team members will be trained as patient journey experts.
 They’re expected to demonstrate a nuanced level of creative problem-solving and advanced communication skills, and to operate in an environment where quality and volume of work is closely tracked and continually scored to ensure high performance.

 From the moment a patient, caregiver or provider calls a case manager, their experience will be measured by whether they had a pleasant and informative experience.
-Successful hubs have training programs to ensure that their people develop enhanced listening skills to engage with each patient as an individual to drive high patient satisfaction.
+Successful hubs have training programs to ensure that their people develop enhanced listening skills to engage with each patient as an individual, in order to drive high patient satisfaction.

 Even with the right talent on board, efficient and proven processes are essential to help provide timely and accurate results for the core elements of each hub program, including patient program enrollments, benefits verifications, and prior authorizations.
 From the perspective of a hub services provider, making sure that fully trained staff are supported by processes that are as seamless as possible is critical to creating a program that will yield success for pharma brands.